patricoferris/sesame/docs/blogs/example-blog-post.md

 ### Header

-A `H1` followed by an `H3` is an example of bad nesting, you can read more about it in [the web accessibility guidelines](https://webaim.org/techniques/semanticstructure/) on semantic structure.
+An `H1` followed by an `H3` is an example of bad nesting, you can read more about it in [the web accessibility guidelines](https://webaim.org/techniques/semanticstructure/) on semantic structure.